Waziup/learning-center-content/content/en/programs/accelerator-program/units/5_go_to_market/index.md

 ---
 id: acc_gotomarket_unit
 name: Go to market
-desc: ??
+desc: In this part of the program we will encompass various aspects of a business, including product development, pricing, marketing, sales, and customer support.
-delay_start: 5w
+delay_start: 6w
-duration: 4w
+duration: 1w
 ---
 ![comps](market.svg)